PoCInnovation/Pool2023/Artificial Intelligence/day04/AutoML/README.md

 ### 🤷‍♀️ Why AutoML?

-AutoML is getting popular because it makes the process of building machine learning models faster, more efficient, and accessible to a wider range of users, including non-experts.
+AutoML is becoming popular because it makes the process of building machine learning models faster, more efficient, and accessible to a wider range of users, including non-experts.
 By automating many tedious and time-consuming tasks, AutoML allows data scientists and machine learning engineers to focus on other important aspects of the project.

 ### 💻 How AutoML works?